GLIDE-LLC/docs/glide-nomenclature/README.md

 - Local WP site domain will be same as project name

-- It will be in lowercase lowercase and will have dashes instead of spaces
+- It will be in lowercase and will have dashes instead of spaces

 - Local WP site path will be same as project name

-- It will be in lowercase lowercase and will have dashes instead of spaces
+- It will be in lowercase and will have dashes instead of spaces

 <br>